Kissing spines can cause severe pain and seriously affect a horse’s performance. Find out what the signs are and how it can be treated...

 - The horse may buck, rear, run away, kick out, or repeatedly shy

-- Canter is often a key indicator of kissing spine with many horses struggling to pick up the correct lead or maintain a true three-beat canter, tending to break or go disunited instead
+- Canter is often a key indicator of kissing spines with many horses struggling to pick up the correct lead or maintain a true three-beat canter, tending to break or go disunited instead

-- A horse with kissing spine is likely to show a loss of muscle mass across its topline
+- A horse with kissing spines is likely to show a loss of muscle mass across its topline

 - Horses may also be reluctant to roll or lie down